A Chronicle of the

 Frederick “Freddy” Robertson McLeod

 Edgar, Hutchison and McLeod were members of the Southeastern Section but didn’t work in the regions that later made up the Philadelphia Section.
 Hutchison was in Pittsburgh, McLeod was in Washington D.C. and Edgar worked in Atlanta.
 They were all nearly the same age and world class golfers.
 McLeod and Hutchison were born in Scotland in 1882 and 1884 and Edgar was born in England in 1884.
 Hutchison won the 1920 PGA, 1921 British Open, 1917 Patriotic Open, 1920 Western Open and two PGA Seniors’ Championships.
 Hutchison also finished second in two U.S. Opens, lost in the final of a PGA and won the Pennsylvania Open.
 McLeod won the 1908 U.S. Open, the first Shawnee Open in 1912 and the first Pennsylvania Open in 1912.
 McLeod was the runner up in the 1919 PGA.
-Edgar won the 1914 French Open by six strokes over Harry Vardon who finished second, two straight Canadian Opens in 1919 and 1920 and he was the runner up to Hutchison in the 1920 PGA.
+Edgar won the 1914 French Open by six strokes over Harry Vardon who finished second.
+Edgar won the 1919 Canadian Open by a record 16 strokes, which still stands as a PGA Tour record.
+He was runner up to Hutchison in the 1920 PGA.
 All three were members of the first international team that traveled to Scotland in 1921 to play against a British team of professionals, but Edgar wasn’t allowed to play because he had not become a naturalized citizen.
 This was a forerunner to the Ryder Cup.
 Hutchison and McLeod are members of the PGA Hall of Fame and the World Golf Hall of Fame.